Funding for pediatric research available through Children’s Miracle Network

 - Literature cited

 Budget: Applicants should use SIMS to create their budget (working with their department research administrator) and include budget justification, relating funds to the scientific plan.
 CMN will not pay for faculty salaries or, in the case of Trainee Research Grants, salaries for the principal investigator trainee, nor for publication expenses, indirect costs or travel to meetings.
 For Faculty Research Grants, per University policy, any principal investigators must have some effort that will need to be cost-shared by their department.
 For both mechanisms, this section should list any other faculty as collaborators with 0 percent effort.
 All faculty collaborators should be included on the IAF regardless of percent effort.
+Budget period may be up to 24 months, with a start date of July 1, 2021.

 Biographical sketch of principal investigator: Use the updated NIH biosketch with the following four sections (maximum 5 pages).
 Templates and examples are available on the NIH website.